AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Forensics.md

 ## Approach

 - The given image has the magic bytes of a Windows Bitmap file: `42 4D 8E 26`
 - The wikipedia entry for Bitmap files says that 14 bytes are reserved for the header and 40 bytes (assuming the widely-used Bitmap v1 standard) for the image information a.k.a the DIB Header.
-- Chaning bytes 15 and 16 to `28 00` respectively makes the file open-able in image viewers.
-(Though previously open-able in XNviewMP)
+Changing bytes 15 and 16 to `28 00` respectively makes the file open-able in image viewers (though previously open-able in XNviewMP)

 ![tunn3l_v1s10n-edit1](images/Forensics/tunn3l%20v1s10n/tunn3l_v1s10n-edit1)
 - The bytes 10-13 store the offset at which the image starts.
 Chaning these to `38 00 00 00` (just after the header ends) adds the previously ignored data